Redocly/redocly-cli/docs/rules/operation-4xx-problem-details-rfc7807.md

 ## API design principles

-Problem Details for HTTP APIs as a way to carry machine- readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.
+Problem Details for HTTP APIs are a way to carry machine- readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.

-Every operation with (400-499) HTTP response should have content-type `application/problem+json` and fields `title` and `type`.
-According to [specification](https://datatracker.ietf.org/doc/html/rfc7807).
+Every operation with (400-499) HTTP response should have content-type `application/problem+json` and fields `title` and `type` according to the [specification](https://datatracker.ietf.org/doc/html/rfc7807).

 ## Configuration